d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Vocabulary

 The string type of the token is inconvienet to be used by models, which take numerical inputs.
-Now let's build a dictionary, often called vocabulary as well, to map string tokens into numerical indices.
-To so do, we count
+Now let's build a dictionary, often called *vocabulary* as well, to map string tokens into numerical indices starting from 0.
+To so do, we first count the unique tokens in all documents, called *corpus*, and then assign a numerical index to each unique token according to its frequency.

- by m

-The token has a string type,

-A token has a string type, we

-Each a token is a

-Then we need to map tokens into numerical indices.
-We often call it a vocabulary.
-Its input is a list of token lists,  called a corpus.
-Then it counts the frequency of each token in this corpus, and then assigns an numerical index to each token according to its frequency.
 Rarely appeared tokens are often removed to reduce the complexity.
 A token doesn't exist in corpus or has been removed is mapped into a special unknown (“&lt;unk&gt;”) token.
 We optionally add another three special tokens: “&lt;pad&gt;” a token for padding, “&lt;bos&gt;” to present the beginning for a sentence, and “&lt;eos&gt;” for the ending of a sentence.

 ```{.python .input  n=9}
 # Save to the d2l package.